poc-handsome/educrys-hardware/electronic-design/README.md

 ## E07 Wiring

+# Order list

-Order list (Prices incl.
-VAT and typically a higher amount than needed for 1 device):
+Prices are given in EUR incl.
+VAT.
+Typically a higher amount of materials is calculated than needed for 1 device.

 | Nr | Name                             | Amount | Price | Vendor/Link              | Datasheet |
 |----|----------------------------------|--------|-------|--------------------------|-----------|